andres-fr/python3-template/README.md

 Using it is pretty straightforward: simply call `flake8` or `python -m flake8` in the repository root directory.
 If any errors are present, the command will print them and return with error status.

-Note that some "errors" are actually proper design decissions.
+Note that some "errors" are actually design decissions.
 These can be bypassed with the `noqa` directive, like this: `import environment  # noqa: F401`.
+The `noqa` directives themselves can be ignored by running `flake8 --disable-noqa`.

 # Autodoc:

-This project uses `sphinx` and `LaTeX` to automatically generate the docs.
-The `ci_scripts/maje_sphinx_docs.sh` script provides a most automated and flexible doc generation as HTML and PDF.
-It only requires the user to provide `projectname` and `author`.
-At the moment, it doesn't assert for input or environment errors and has to be called from the repo root as follows:
+This project provides a script that generates the package's autodocs as HTML and PDF from scratch, using `sphinx` (and `LaTeX` for the PDF).
+Usage example:

 ```
-./ci_scripts/make_sphinx_docs.sh dummypackage "Dummy Dumson"
+python ci_scripts/make_sphinx_docs.py -n dummypackage -a "Dummy Dumson" -f .bumpversion.cfg -o docs -l
 ```

-It will then generate the files into `docs/_build` (they are also being uploaded to the repository as they aren't filtered by `.gitignore`).
+The docs will be generated into `docs/_build` (they are also being uploaded to the repository as they aren't filtered by `.gitignore`).

 Optionally, you can deploy your docs into https://readthedocs.org/ by synchronizing it with your github account.
 Importing the repository should be straightforward: the page will automatically find your `conf.py` and generate the docs.
 The docs homepage of the project should provide a badge like the one at the top of this README and a link to the online docs.
 Note that the advertisment can be removed in the "Admin" tab.
 This repo's docs are being deployed to https://python3-template.readthedocs.io